-VTA decided to run a competitive grants program... read the whole blog post.
+Anna comes from a background in... read the whole blog post.

-1) We want to ensure... read the whole blog post.
+We do have a feed at http://bikesiliconvalley.org/feed.
+It contains... read the whole blog post.

 Did you hear?
 SVBC is bringing back the Silicon Valley Bike Advocacy Summit!